Slim but tough with a long 5.5-inch screen, the Poptel P10 can take the knocks and proved itself useful on a waterlogged building site.

 The follow up phone to Poptel’s impressive P9000 Max is another rugged number, and amazingly, it’s even more affordable.
-At around $240 (or a smidgen under £200 at Amazon), it is one of the cheapest IP68-rated handset we have come across with this set of components.
+Indeed, it is one of the cheapest IP68-rated handset we have come across with this set of components.
 Although the screen size is the same at 5.5-inches, its dimensions are smaller and the specifications are a step down too.

 The P10’s battery is less than half the capacity of Poptel’s flagship phone, for example, but by bringing the price down even further, it could be just the thing for anyone who works in a particularly phone-unfriendly environment.
 We’re thinking of building sites, fishing boats and anywhere that a phone could get lost or broken in the line of duty.